citizenweb3/manuscripts/content/neutron-guide.md

-See also our episode with guests from Neutron, where they talk more about the project, validator and user incentives, and $NTRN token :
+See also our episode with guests from Neutron, where they talk more about the project, validator and user incentives, and $NTRN token:

 <iframe id="ytplayer" type="text/html" width="640" height="360" src="https://www.youtube.com/embed/umvecK_toi4" frameborder="0" allowfullscreen></iframe>